r-owen/microBlocksXRP/ReadMe.md

 The main `XRP` blocks:

 - `xrp_driveDistance`: drive straight for the specified distance (mm) at the specified speed (mm/second).
     Specify a negative distance to go backwards.
-- `xrp_driveLeftRightSpeed`: drive at the specified speed (mm/second)
-    for a specified duration (milliseconds).
+- `xrp_driveLeftRightSpeed`: drive at the specified speed (mm/second) for a specified duration (milliseconds).
   The speed can be different for the left and right wheels, so you can travel in an arc.
 - `xrp_readRollRate`: read roll rate (degrees/second).
-Positive roll
-    tilts the left edge up.
+  Positive roll tilts the left edge up.
 - `xrp_readPitchRate`: read pitch rate (degrees/second).
-Positive
-    pitch tilts the nose up.
+  Positive pitch tilts the nose up.
 - `xrp_readYawRate`: \'read yaw rate (degrees/second).
-Positive yaw
-    changes the heading to the right.
+  Positive yaw changes the heading to the right.
 - `xrp_readDistanceSensor`: read the distance sensor (mm)
 - `xrp_readLineSensors`: read the line sensors L,R (raw)
 - `xrp_setServo`: set the specified servo to the specified angles (degrees)
+- `xrp_stopWheels`: stop both wheels.
 - `xrp_turnAngle`: change the heading by the specified amount (degrees)
 - `xrp_waitForWheelsToStop`: wait for both wheels to stop.
-This uses the predicted end time of the current move, rather than actually waiting for the wheels to stop, so it may exit a bit early.
+  This uses the predicted end time of the current move, rather than actually waiting for the wheels to stop, so it may exit early.